Columbus, Ohio

 Columbus Police Scanner: How Ohio's Capital Chose Transparency Over Silence

 Ohio's capital and largest city faced the same pressures as Chicago, Detroit, and Denver: 2020 protests, high-profile police shootings, and calls for encryption.
-But Columbus made a different choice.
-While the Columbus Division of Police—the largest in Ohio and among the 25 largest in America—encrypted tactical channels, it kept routine dispatch open.
-In a nation of cities going dark, Columbus offers a different model.
+Columbus went a different direction.
+The department—the largest in Ohio and among the 25 largest in the country—encrypted tactical channels but kept routine dispatch open, a decision that looks increasingly unusual as peer cities go dark.

 Unlike Chicago's 30-minute delays or Detroit's complete blackout, Columbus maintained transparency.
 A senior Columbus Police official confirmed that the department encrypts only SWAT and narcotics tactical channels—not routine dispatch.
 The reason?
 "Encryption is very expensive and the costs outweigh the need for full encryption."